opinderkaur/opinderkaur.github.io/_pages/research.md

 **Teacher Value-Added Spillovers: How Far They Transcend?**

+Good teachers affect both the short- and long-term achievements of their students.
+Apart from influencing their own students, teachers may also have broader impacts by increasing the performance of future peers of their students.
+I quantify teacher effects on the students’ peers’ spillover in terms of the cognitive and non-cognitive skills of and longer-run outcomes.
+The identification comes from the natural transitions of students from multiple elementary schools into a single middle school.
+I find that the positive effect of teachers on their own students spills over to affect their students’ future peers with improved cognitive and non-cognitive outcomes in middle school and long-run outcomes in high school.
+Such unaccounted spillovers underestimate the true effectiveness of a teacher.

 # Work in Progress

 **Curriculum Reforms, Adult Health, and Mortality** (with Bahadir Dursun, Ozkan Eren and Erdal Tekin)